Mohammad1745/cachifyjs/README.md

 ## Key Points
 1. A single cachifyjs object can handle single api call at a time.
-2. If multiple api call need to be cached at the same time.
-Make multiple objects.
+2. If multiple api call need to be cached at the same time, create multiple objects.
 3. For multiple api call,
 ```
 import CachifyJS from "cachifyjs";